Reveal The World Tour: Week 4 Highlights

 - A wind turbine company was in town from Denmark.
 Their account manager brought them by to see us, since he saw it parked outside the office.
 We decided to switch the Hololens over to the Wind Turbine demo just for them.
 They were delighted to have an experience customized just for their arrival.

 - An email went out to the whole building letting everyone in the Auburn Hills office know the trailer was on site, and as expected there were a lot of employees that came by.
 However, we also saw 8 people an automotive supplier who shares the office space with our colleagues.
 These contacts were impressed by the breadth of technology available on the tour.

 - Selfie wall came to life with the arrival of the new Kodak printer.
 That is an experience in itself to see the photo print one color at a time!

 - Average time on the trailer was 20 minutes per visitor, a good indicator that people are truly engaged and are having the opportunity to experience all that is available.

 - Olivier Sappin, VP of T&M Industry, came on board and spent 30 minutes with us.
 He also just missed the fastest lap record by 2 seconds!

-On Tuesday, October 15th we were again at the Auburn Hills Office for the FCA Technology Day where we had 25 visitors that were extremely engaged and spent a lot of time with us, including contacts from FCA and Marelli.
-The engineering lead at Marelli was very interested in learning more about the Platform, especially with traditional manufacturing simulation and injection molding.
-The software project lead at Marelli was very impressed with our technology, especially fluid flow.
+On Tuesday, October 15th we were again at the Auburn Hills Office where we had 25 visitors that were extremely engaged and spent a lot of time with us.
+The engineering lead at one company was very interested in learning more about the Platform, especially with traditional manufacturing simulation and injection molding.
+The company’s software project lead at was very impressed with our technology, especially fluid flow.
 He was visiting from Italy and spent nearly an hour with us.

 We also had a lot of fun shooting some promotional materials for our trailer, including interior and exterior footage, drone shots, and an interview with myself and Matt Dunn from MRA.